cwfitzgerald/sheepit-config/README.md

   - Username in configs
   - Password in configs
   - Hostname in configs
     - This is not a network hostname, this is just a name to give the client a label.
+Labels need not be unique.
   - Cpu cores in configs
     - Always use `cpu-count - gpu-count`.
 If you have 8 cores and 2 gpus, use 8 - 2 = 6 cores.
 GPU instances generally need one core.
   - Memory for cpu config